 You gotta love quick and easy dinner recipes!
 Isn't it great to just be able to come up with fantastic dishes in just 30 minutes?
 It might still be warm enough outside to keep you out of the kitchen, but this easy prawn/shrimp curry doesn't need much attention from you.

 No unnecessary stirring, just throw the veggies in with the chicken stock and coconut milk.
 Then add the shrimp just a few minutes before the coconut curry is ready, and that's it.

 The vegetables I used make a delicious combo that goes so well with the warmth of the spices and the sweetness of the coconut milk.
 The veggies not only make it a colourful dish, but they also add big flavours.

 What kind of coconut milk can be used for curries?

 The best option when it comes to coconut milk is the canned one you find in most shops.
-It's pretty cheap, creamy and flavourful, as opposed to the drinkable coconut milk, which is pretty tastless and watery, if you as me.
+It's pretty cheap, creamy and flavourful, as opposed to the drinkable coconut milk, which is pretty tasteless and watery, if you as me.

 The canned coconut milk needs to be shaken before you open it, as the cream is usually separated from the rest of the liquid.
 Some recipes call from the coconut cream only, in which case you need not shake it, but for this recipe, we need it all.

 I like the curry with a bit of liquid in, but if you want it thicker, you can add some cornflour (corn starch) to it.

 Prawns cook super quickly, it doesn't need more than 3-4 minutes, so it's added towards the end.
 Do not overcook shrimp as it will become quite rubbery and hard.
 If you use ready-cooked shrimp, throw it in, then take the pot off the heat, no need to extra cooking at all.

-- 1 1/2 cups raw shrimp (prawns)
+- 1 ½ cups raw prawns (shrimp)

 - 2 cups cubed butternut squash